DZamataev/Chivy/README.md

 ### via CocoaPods (not yet released)

-the project itself, which is not yet released to CocoaPods, so the bleeding edge version is the only available option
+the project is not yet released to CocoaPods, so choose between the bleeding edge version and tags

 ```
 pod 'Chivy', :git => 'https://github.com/DZamataev/Chivy.git', :branch => 'master'